-1 killed in double shooting in North Memphis, police say
+5 shot, one fatally, in North Memphis shooting, police say

-MEMPHIS, Tenn. — One person was killed and another was critically wounded in a double shooting in North Memphis on Tuesday afternoon, according to Memphis Police.
+MEMPHIS, Tenn. — One person was killed and several others were injured in a shooting in North Memphis on Tuesday afternoon, according to Memphis Police.

 MPD said officers are investigating the shooting that took place in the 2200 block of Eldridge.
 When they arrived, they located two male shooting victims.

-One of them was pronounced dead at the scene, while the other was transported to Regional One Hospital in critical condition,
+One of them was pronounced dead at the scene, while the other was transported to Regional One Hospital in critical condition.

+The mother of the man who died did not want to say anything on camera or identify her son but did tell WREG he was 38-years-old.

+Charlotte Cobb is a pastor at Charity Outreach Ministries (church) just up the street.
+She says the man often volunteered.

 Memphis Police said there isn’t any suspect information and anyone with information should call Crimestoppers at 901-528-CASH with tips.